betaflight/betaflight/docs/Rx.md

 16 channels via serial currently supported.

+## XBus

+The firmware currently supports the MODE B version of the XBus protocol.
+Make sure to set your TX to use "MODE B" for XBUS in the TX menus!
+See here for info on JR's XBus protocol: http://www.jrpropo.com/english/propo/XBus/

+Tested hardware: JR XG14 + RG731BX with NAZE32 (rev4)
+With the current CLI configuration:
+ `set serialrx_provider=5`
+ `set serial_port_2_scenario=3`
+ `feature RX_SERIAL`

+This will set the FW to use serial RX, with XBUS_MODE_B as provider and finally the scenario to be used for serial port 2.
+Please note that your config may vary depending on hw used.

 ### OpenTX configuration

 If using OpenTX set the transmitter module to D16 mode and select CH1-16 on the transmitter before binding to allow reception